Roon311/JpegCompression/README.md

 # JpegCompression
-This is responsibl to take images apply jpeg compression to it
+This is responsible to take images apply jpeg compression to it